Hong Kong in 4 Days – Things to do in 4 Days for First Time Visitors

 I admit that eating vegetarian was quite difficult in Hong Kong, but I survived and I did not even lose weight, so check out where to find some vegetarian spots in Hong Kong.

-Actually, there is quite a lot to do and 4 days is not a lot to see and explore this hectic and crazy city, but I think you´ll be able to see many important places and sights within that 4 days (you could probably do many of these things in 3 days as well – if you do only one day trip, but 4 days in Hong Kong should be a minimum 🙂
+Actually, there is quite a lot to do and 4 days is probably a minimum to explore this hectic and crazy city, but I think you´ll be able to see many important places and sights in Hong Kong within that time – so add these things to your Hong Kong 4 day itinerary!

 Top 20 Things to Do in Hong Kong in 4 Days